Table Of Contents

 The Best Grout Removal Tools

-The best tools for removing grout are listed in order, number 1 being the quickest and best grout removal tool overall.
+The best tools for removing grout are listed in order, number 1 being the quickest and best grout removal tool overall with the worst not being mentioned at all.

 I listed the tools I use on the job in case you would like some pointers which grout removal tools work great.